-4.38 Where new closet returns are considered acceptable (amenity and outlook will be key considerations) Policy Q11 (c) requires that they follow the established local pattern.
-Additional floors to existing closet returns may be acceptable if there is no harm to amenity and if they terminate half a storey below eaves.
+4.49 Where new closet returns are considered acceptable (amenity and outlook will be key considerations) Policy Q11 C requires that they follow the established local pattern.
+Additional floors to existing closet returns may be acceptable if there is no harm to amenity and if they terminate half a storey below eaves (see Figure 3).
 On heritage assets and conservation area buildings the acceptability of extending closet returns upward will be judged on a case-by-case basis based on the asset and its context (group value etc.).